oat431/software_design_note/README.md

 # Software Design Note

-This is a life long learning of the Software Engineering in Software Design
+This is a life long learning of my software engineering career about Software Design

 - clean architecture
 - clean code principle